 It doesn’t take a lot of searching on the web to find essays, posts and articles that declare generational differences a big lie.
 Many of them center around Millennials, particularly because that generation has been covered in the press with many different names (Gen Y, NetGen, etc.) and many different start and end dates.
 I can see why some people think the whole thing is made up.

 Not to mention the mistake people often make in thinking they don’t match the traits of their generation — but every individual is like, or unlike, their generation.
 Generational theory describes trends across millions of people — it’s never about individuals.
 There is actual historical theory that explains the generations.
 Before you write anything that declares generations to be a hoax, please read “Generations” by William Strauss and Neil Howe.
 Okay, it’s a huge book, so at least read their appendix devoted specifically to theory.
 It spells it all out.
 Here’s my short version:

 Generational differences are rooted in values.
 Different generations value things differently, and they value different things.
 How did this happen?
-Well, it turns out that we do a LOT of our value-setting during that period where we “come of age”—that transition between youth and early adulthood.
+Well, it turns out we do a LOT of our value-setting during that period where we “come of age” — that transition between youth and early adulthood.

-It also turns out that the values you come up with are significantly impacted by the social, political, economic, and cultural context in which you live.
-So if you’re coming of age at the end of the depression and through World War II, you’ll end up with a noticeably different set of values compared to people who came of age during the idealistic and revolutionary period we call the 1960s.
+It also turns out the values you come up with are significantly impacted by the social, political, economic and cultural context in which you live.
+If you’re coming of age at the end of the Depression and through World War II, you’ll end up with a noticeably different set of values compared to people who came of age during the idealistic and revolutionary period we call the 1960s.
 Makes some logical sense, doesn’t it?
-That group growing up trailing away from the Depression and WW2 we call the Silent Generation, and those growing up in the 1960s are the Baby Boomers.
+That group growing up trailing away from the Depression and WWII we call the Silent Generation, and those growing up in the 1960s are the Baby Boomers.